The conference theme for this year is "Grounded and Growing."

 -Antiracism work in libraries in response to events of 2020 -Quick pivots in service models during COVID shutdowns.
 What have we learned? -How COVID adjustments will transform library service models long-term -Staff work-life balance in the work-from-home environment -Role of academic libraries in a hyper-politicized era

 You DO NOT need to be a member of MiALA to submit a proposal.
 Regardless of the decision on a proposal, MiALA encourages you to attend the conference.
 Poster session proposals may also be submitted if your presentation proposal is not accepted.

-Prior to submitting your proposal, please review the poster guidelines available here.
-After reviewing the poster guidelines, you can submit your proposal using the form located here.
+Prior to submitting a proposal, please review the poster guidelines available here.
+To submit a proposal, go to the poster session proposal application page.
+The deadline to submit your proposal is Friday, March 5, 2021.